 Let's summarize at the beginning; We can choose between Optical, Astronomical and Hybrid drivers.
 Optical has the best value for money, although some people don't like it for being too "diligent".
 Astronomical is quite expensive and unfortunately tracks the sun instead of the radiation.
-REI HYBRID Solar Tracker is the most accurate and efficient but also expensive and can only make sense when managing multiple trackers.
+REI HYBRID Solar Tracker is the most accurate and efficient but not so much that its price is reasonable.
+In addition, both Astronomical and Hybrid requires the magnetometer to be calibrated after each power failure - disaster.

 Solar Tracker without a properly selected driver is just a construction.
 A good driver is needed to achieve efficiency goal.
 At the testing or research stage, many important aspects that affect the way the entire set works or its safety can be omitted.
 By testing various solutions over the years, we managed to break many elements and even knock over the entire tracker.
 We will try to share our experiences with you.